Blank Page

 But the truth is there was nothing here for us, except vacuum and the constant possibility of death.

-Why did we so badly want to be in this place where god—Spinoza’s or another variant—had not prepared for us, a place where there was no grass we did not plant, water we did not unfreeze or bring with us, and air that was not carried in tanks.
+Why did we so badly want to be in this place where god—Spinoza’s or another variant—had not prepared us to be, a place where there was no grass we did not plant, water we did not unfreeze or bring with us, and air that was not carried in tanks.

 Perhaps it was shame.
 We had been given these things and more and we squandered them all, failing to recognize their value until we realized how close we were to losing them, and even then we only tried to act when they were almost already gone.
 And instead of living out the consequences of what we had done, as we had forced all other living things on that planet to do, we abdicated our charge, disavowed our crimes, and, having learned little or nothing, flew off to somewhere new, somewhere that the ground was already dead and where we could fool ourselves into believing that we were bringing life to it rather than, once again, taking life away.